CodeYourFuture/CYF-PD/content/blocks/using-the-slack-app/readme.md

       E﻿very trainee reacts to it with what they think is the appropriate emoji.

-      Discuss if anyone doesn't understand or wants to know more about a specific emoji that was used.
+      Discuss if anyone doesn't understand or wants to know more about a specific emoji used.
 ---